V0.862 Minor Update · Endgame: Road To Salvation update for 12 February 2023

 Hello Survivors!

-I just reached the "very positive recent reviews" milestone!
+I just reached the "very positive" recent review milestone!
 I really appreciate the great feedback and support from all of you, it means the world to a small indie dev like me!
 I will look into your other suggestions for the next update, if have any more bug reports or feedback, let me know in the community forum.

 This quick update focuses on a few bug reports from the community.
 I made some adjustments to the radio tracks, there were some errors in the controls screen that have been fixed, and the screwdriver activation code has been rewritten and should now work properly.
 Future updates should have more content/fixes unless some major bug is reported.